RizzlerGod102/ABC-Optical/README.md

 ## 💻 Tech Stack

-- 🏷️ **HTML5** – Provides the structure of the one-page website, including sections like Home, About Us, Services, and Contact.
+- 🏷️ **HTML** – Provides the structure of the one-page website, including sections like Home, About Us, Services, and Contact.

-- 🎨 **CSS3** – Styles the website, handles layout, colors, fonts, and responsive behavior for mobile, tablet, and desktop.
+- 🎨 **CSS** – Styles the website, handles layout, colors, fonts, and responsive behavior for mobile, tablet, and desktop.

----

-## 📂 Project Structure